 All of our operating segments have been impacted by inflation, including higher costs for labor, freight, and specific materials.
-We expect this trend to continue through the remainder of fiscal year 2022.
-Management is of the opinion that the Company's financial position and its capital resources are sufficient to provide for its operating needs and capital expenditures for the remainder of fiscal year 2022.
+We expect this trend to continue through the remainder of fiscal year 2023.
+Management is of the opinion that the Company's financial position and its capital resources are sufficient to provide for its operating needs and capital expenditures for the remainder of fiscal year 2023.
+However, future volatility of general price inflation or deflation and raw material cost and availability could adversely affect our financial results.